Skip to main content

 Linear, radial, and conic — every CSS Images Module Level 4 type supported, with the correct keyword grammar for each (angle, shape-at-position, from-angle-at-position).

-Add, drag, recolor, and remove color stops.
-Each stop carries a precise position (0–100%) and any hex color.
+Add, drag, recolor, and remove stops (2 to 8).
+Each carries a precise 0–100% position and any hex color, and stops auto-sort by position before the CSS is built.
 Preview updates as you type.

 Multi-Format Output